-Every day, your people access cloud apps—whether it’s Microsoft Office 365, Box, or Google G Suite—from all types of devices, whether in the office or remotely.
-If your organization is looking for a way to gain better visibility into and control over app usage and sensitive data in the cloud, consider evaluating a Cloud Access Security Broker (CASB) solution.
+Every day, your people access cloud apps—whether it’s Microsoft Office 365, Box, or Google G Suite—from all types of devices in the office or remotely.
+If your organization seeks better visibility into and control over app usage and sensitive data in the cloud, consider evaluating a Cloud Access Security Broker (CASB) solution.

 Cybersecurity Education and Training Begins Here